MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 This message gives the following two warnings:

-- Azure Load Balancers will not, by default, be able to access resources using this NSG.
+- Azure Load Balancers will not, by default, be able to access resources using this network security group.
-- Other resources on this virtual network will not, by default, be able to access resources using this NSG.
+- Other resources on this virtual network will not, by default, be able to access resources using this network security group.

 For our purpose in Zero Trust, this is how it should be.
 It means that just because something is on this virtual network, doesn't mean that it will have immediate access to your resources.
 For each traffic pattern, you will need to create a rule explicitly allowing it and you should do so with the least amount of permissions.
 Thus if you have specific outbound connections for management, such as to Active Directory Domain Services (AD DS) domain controllers, private DNS VMs, or to specific external websites, they need to be controlled here.